HF Spectrum Monitor Technical Information

 data to temporary RAM files.
 All images are produced using the GD library in PNG format on demand from the user's web browser.

-The main web page contains dynamic HTML or Adobe Flash viewers that display these graphs and allow receiver control.
+The main web page contains HTML5 viewers that display these graphs and allow receiver control.